WIC – Special Supplemental Nutrition Program for Women, Infants and Children

 - Proof of Residency – Bring the most recent utility bill, monthly rent/ mortgage payment, or reliable third party piece of mail that has your name and current address on it.

-- Proof of Income – Bring the most recent employment/unemployment pay stubs, DFS benefits award letter, social security/SSI letter, or child support/alimony letter.
+- Proof of Income – Bring the last month’s employment/unemployment pay stubs, DFS benefits award letter, social security/SSI letter, or child support/alimony letter.
 If self employed bring a copy of your federal tax form.

 Butler County Health Department

 Poplar Bluff, MO 63901